(PLDT) Class Action Deadline: Johnson Fistel Encourages Shareholders to Submit Their Information

-/EIN News/ -- SAN DIEGO, April 03, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of PLDT Inc. (NYSE: PHI).
-The class action is on behalf of shareholders who purchased PLDT securities between January 1, 2019, and December 19, 2022, both dates inclusive (the “Class Period”).
+SAN DIEGO, April 03, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of PLDT Inc. PHI.
+The class action is on behalf of shareholders who purchased PLDT securities between January 1, 2019, and December 19, 2022, both dates inclusive (the "Class Period").
 Investors are hereby notified that they have until April 7, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.